The Friends of the Charlevoix Public Library

 Margaret Duerr Award:

 Annually, the Friends of the Library’s Michigan Room Committee selects an individual or group who has demonstrated an interest in the preservation of the history of Northern Michigan to receive the Margaret Duerr Award.

-The fourteenth Margaret Duerr Award will be presented on Tuesday, September 19th at 6:30 pm in the Library’s Community room.
+The fourteenth Margaret Duerr Award was presented on Tuesday, September 19th at 6:30 pm in the Library’s Community room.
 Honored this year is Rick Brandi, Charlevoix City Treasurer for twenty-seven years and a member of the Library Board of Trustees for nineteen years, most importantly during the renovation of the 1927 school building into the present library.

 Previous recipients dating from 2003 include: